rclone/rclone/docs/content/docs.md

 When using this flag, rclone won't update mtimes of remote files if they are incorrect as it would normally.

-### --ignore-existing ###

-Using this option will make rclone unconditionally skip all files that exist on the destination, no matter the content of these files.

-While this isn't a generally recommended option, it can be useful in cases where your files change due to encryption.
-However, it cannot correct partial transfers in case a transfer was interrupted.

 ### --stats=TIME ###